Henkel Recognized As One Of The World's Best Employers By Forbes

-(MENAFN- PR Newswire) Henkel ranks among top five companies in Packaged Goods industry

-ROCKY HILL, Conn., Oct.
-30, 2023 /PRNewswire/ -- Henkel, a leading manufacturer of well-known consumer and industrial brands, such as Dial® soap, Schwarzkopf® hair care, all® laundry detergent, and Loctite®, Technomelt® and Bonderite® adhesives, sealants, and functional coatings announced it was named as one of the World's Best Employers by Forbes.
-Continue Reading
+(MENAFN- 3BL) ROCKY HILL, Conn., November 1, 2023 /3BL/ - Henkel, a leading manufacturer of well-known consumer and industrial brands, such as Dial® soap, Schwarzkopf® hair care, all® laundry detergent, and Loctite®, Technomelt® and Bonderite® adhesives, sealants, and functional coatings announced it was named as one of the World's Best Employers by Forbes.

 The World's Best Employers were selected based on a survey of more than 170,000 employees in over 50 countries who work for multinational companies.
 Employers were rated on their offerings for employees such as talent development, parental leave benefits and work-life balance.
 Henkel also ranked in the top five for Packaged Goods industry.